-Sales takes this process one step further, and can be characterized as the process of fulfilling the needs of customers with a satisfactory product or service, consummated by the exchange of money.
+Sales takes this process one step further and can be characterized as the process of fulfilling the needs of customers.
+This is done by offering a satisfactory product or service, which is finalized by the exchange of money.

 One hasn’t truly entered a market until a customer has paid money for the product or service being offered.

 Commercial transactions are the ultimate goal of international trade and, indeed, trade of any kind.
 The pattern of international market development often follows a series of stages:

 The domestic market is often an appropriate place to test products and fine-tune performance before tackling the complexities of international trade.
 It can also give a good indication of performance.
 However, in some instances, this stage of the export process doesn’t serve any purpose at all.
 This may be the case for a Canadian software company, for example, that has developed a product specifically for a foreign market.

 Because international-market development requires resources of time and money on the part of the exporter, it’s important to ensure that a strong foundation has been built in the domestic market upon which to base future export-market-expansion activities, so that international activities do not compromise the company’s core business.

 When companies begin trading abroad, they often target a country similar to their own.
 For example, countries that are similar in language, financial structures, legal and economic systems or culture.
 For example, Canadians entering the international marketplace usually address the U.S. market first.

 Before venturing into an unfamiliar market, companies should prepare themselves properly.
 By analyzing how successful the proposed product or service may be in a potential market, the exporter can narrow the target markets down to three or four.

 A well-researched marketing plan can give the potential exporter the confidence to commit to exporting.